SushantRavva/Tic-Tac-Toe-Game-Python/README.md

 ## Demo
+Here is a demo to the interface:

 <p align="center"><img src="animation.gif"></p>

-Here is a demo to the interface of this game:

 ## Authors